jmkogut/winnie/INSTALL.md

-# Building a home for your winnie.
+# A Dream Come True

-* Table of contents
+## Table of contents

 {:toc}

+## (Seriously, the fuck?)

+I don’t know man, I got here just as confused as you.
+From what I can tell after browsing the source, this was originally an IRC bot written by some autistic fuck with delusions of grandeur.
+It’s a haphazard jumble of files and codes that you probably wouldn’t understand anyway.
+Turn back now, before it’s too late.

+## Building a home for your winnie.

 Winnie depends on a variety of libraries, databases, and configuration files to thrive.
 You can cherry-pick which parts of this guide you would like to follow, but you might as well just take a shit in your kitchen sink